Inflation to be within target range in FY22: FM | Business

 - India

-Finance Minister Nirmala Sitharaman on Monday said that she expects inflation to remain in the prescribed range during the current fiscal.
+Finance Minister Nirmala Sitharaman on Monday said she expects inflation to remain in the prescribed range during the current fiscal and the government is regularly monitoring the price movement of essential items.

 She expressed confidence that the revenue would be buoyant in the coming months.
 Both Goods and Services Tax (GST) and direct taxes have improved in the past few months, the minister said.